-- the ability to identify some of the complexities of the major literary genres and other forms of written and oral communication; - 2 the ability to analyse some of the roles, methodologies, ideologies and historical contexts of literary critical traditions; - 3 the ability to write critical essays, which demonstrate an ability to form arguments and synthesise critical ideas; - 4 an awareness of how literature and language produce and reflect cultural difference: - 5 some comprehension of the overall complexities of the discipline and its relationship to other disciplines and forms of language.
+- 6 the ability to identify the complexities of the major literary genres and other forms of written and oral communication: - 7 the ability to analyse the roles, methodologies, ideologies and historical contexts of literary critical traditions; - 8 the ability to write critical essays, which demonstrate an ability to form arguments and synthesise critical ideas; - 9 an awareness of how literature and language produce and reflect cultural difference; - 10 comprehension of the overall complexities of the discipline and its relationship to other disciplines and forms of language.

 Intellectual skills are developed for skills 1 and 2 through attending lectures and intellectual debate in seminars and reading both primary and critical material.
 Skills 3 and 4 are acquired by writing critical essays and, where appropriate, creative writing portfolios.
-Skill 5 is achieved through a combination of these and progression through the award from core modules through to more self directed learning on optional modules and the dissertation (optional on the half award).
+Skill 5 is achieved through a combination of these and progression through the award from core modules through to more self directed learning on optional modules and the dissertation.

-The variety of assessment methods employed all place great emphasis (as shown in the subject's assessment criteria) on the learner's ability to demonstrate skills 1 - 5 through short and long essays, dissertations and creative writing, and seen and unseen examinations.
+The variety of assessment methods employed all place great emphasis (as shown in the subject's assessment criteria) on the learner's ability to demonstrate skills 1-5 through short and long essays, dissertations and creative writing, and seen and unseen examinations.
 A minimum of 25% of modular assessment is based on controlled conditions exercises.